preact/preact-ruby/readme.md

 ## Installing Preact for the first time?
-You probably should start with the [Quickstart](https://github.com/preact/preact-ruby/wiki/Preact-Ruby-Quickstart).
+You probably should **[start with the Quickstart](https://github.com/preact/preact-ruby/wiki/Preact-Ruby-Quickstart)**.
 It's the fastest way to get up and running step-by-step.

 The current implementation record is 14m33s to logging local development events and 45m to production.
 If you beat that, [tell us about it!](mailto:awesome@preact.com).